mattasridhar/PrimeFactorialGenerator/README.md

 	Simply double click on the 'index.html' file or Right-click on the 'index.html' file and open it in any browser of your choice.

 ABOUT THE APPLICATION\
-	This application loads and allows the user to feed a positive number as Input and generate its Prime Factors.
-The application begins at the page displayed in screen shown in Figure 1.
+<pre>	This application loads and allows the user to feed a positive number as Input and generate its Prime Factors.
+The application begins at the page displayed in screen shown in Figure 1.</pre>

 ![](readme_images/fig1.png)

 Figure 1: Load-up screen and also Reset screen

-	If the user provides an in-valid input then the screen show in Figure 2 is displayed.
+<pre>	If the user provides an in-valid input then the screen show in Figure 2 is displayed.</pre>

 ![](readme_images/fig2.png)

 	Figure 2: Screen with Error message for in-appropriate Inputs.

 TEST CASES\

-	If the user provides an valid input but there are no prime factors for it then the screen show in Figure 3 is displayed.
+<pre>	If the user provides an valid input but there are no prime factors for it then the screen show in Figure 3 is displayed.</pre>

 ![](readme_images/fig3.png)

 Figure 3: Screen when the numeric One is attempted to be factored.

-	If the user provides an no input then the screen show in Figure 4 is displayed.
+<pre>	If the user provides an no input then the screen show in Figure 4 is displayed. </pre>

 ![](readme_images/fig4.png)

 Figure 4: Screen when blank input is attempted to be factored.

-	If the user provides a valid input then the screen show in Figure 5 is displayed.
+<pre>	If the user provides a valid input then the screen show in Figure 5 is displayed.</pre>

 ![](readme_images/fig5.png)

 Figure 5: Screen for normal number prime factorization.

-	If the user provides a valid large input (9007199254740881) then the screen show in Figure 6 is displayed.
+<pre>	If the user provides a valid large input (9007199254740881) then the screen show in Figure 6 is displayed.</pre>

 ![](readme_images/fig6.png)

 Figure 6: Screen for large number prime factorization.